 The Psychic Cosmos, sometimes referred to as Heaven, are the last of the spiritual realms above the Generative Cosmos.

 Here we may see Nous is reflected into this realm and becomes the monad (source) of the Soul, known as the unparticipated Whole Soul, also known as the Essential Living Being.
 The Whole Soul is “transcendent and hypercosmic and independent and exerting authority over all,” and “imparticipable and placed over all the souls in the cosmos as their monad.”
-Following the established pattern, the participated form of the Whole Soul is the World Soul.
+(Iamblichus In Timaeus, fr.
+50) Following the established pattern, the participated form of the Whole Soul is the World Soul.

 The Whole Soul exists as a whole in the form of the World Soul.